JLESC/jlesc.github.io/_projects/deep_memory.md

 ## Results for 2020/2021

-We have extended the gem5 simulator to support heterogeneous memory devices and we have been working on interfacing runtime information between gem5 and python based ML frameworks (e.g., pytorch).
+We have extended the gem5 simulator to support heterogeneous memory devices, and we have been working on interfacing runtime information between gem5 and python based ML frameworks (e.g., pytorch).
 The ultimate goal is to drive decisions on memory allocations and data movement in heterogeneous memory environments using